 - Tea at the Brudenell Hotel – Afternoon tea is a great English Tradition.
 We had afternoon tea at the Brudenell, right on the water at the south end of the town.
 Afternoon tea here is pretty much a meal – sandwiches, scones, and other treats- and you get your own pot of your choice of tea.
 My favorite part of tea is the clotted cream (this is not the same as butter!) that you put on your scone.
 I would describe it as a sweeter creamier butter.
 Unfortunately, it is not really available outside of the UK.

 - Pubs – As in pretty much all English towns, you have several pubs to choose from.
 The Mill Inn, located close to Moot Hall (the town hall that has been used for council meetings for over 400 years), is a good option.

 Unfortunately, Aldeburgh does not have easy access to public transportation.
 From London, you would need to take a train from Liverpool Street Station to Ipswich (about an hour).
 From Ipswich, you can catch a bus (another 1 1/2 hours) or take the train to Saxmundham and then a taxi to Aldeburgh.
 Additionally, if you drive to Aldeburgh, parking can be a problem during the summer tourist season.
 You might have to drive around a bit to find a space or park north of town and walk.

 If you get the chance, Aldeburgh is definitely worth a visit.
 Have you been?
 I would love to hear about your experience.

-- Go to the fish & chips location with the shortest line, they are all owned by the same family.
+- Go to the Aldeburgh Fish & Chips location with the shortest line, they are all owned by the same family.